AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 </script>
 ```

-Open the sample page and paste it just before your tag embed code as pictured below (don't worry if the line numbers are different):
+Open the sample page and paste it just before your tag embed code as pictured below (don't worry if the line numbers are different).
+In this screenshot the pre-hiding snippet has been minified:

    ![Hover over the extension](images/target-prehidingSnippet.png)